Roger Mercado: House of Representatives (1987–1991, 1992–1998, 2004–2013)

 As a member of Lakas ng Bayan, Mercado initially won as representative of Southern Leyte's lone congressional district in the 1987 Philippine House of Representatives elections.
 During his tenure as congressman, he was a member in the House Committee on Labor and Employment, the House Committee on Science and Technology, the House Committee on Justice, the House Committee on Suffrage and Electoral Reform, the House Committee of Trade and Industry, the House Committee of Ways and Means, and the House Committee on Sports.
 He opposed the Presidential Commission Against Graft.
-On October 15, 1991, however, the Supreme Court declared Mercado's electoral opponent Rosette Yñiguez-Lerias as having won the 1987 election by 146 votes.
+On October 15, 1991, however, the Supreme Court declared Mercado's electoral opponent Rosette Lerias as having won the 1987 election by 146 votes.

 Mercado won a fresh term as representative of Southern Leyte's lone district in 1992.
 He was later named chair of the House Agrarian Reform Committee.
 He was re-elected in 1995.

 Mercado ran for governor in the 2001 Philippine general election, losing to Rosette Lerias of the Nationalist People's Coalition, with him running with Lakas-CMD again.
 He gained 65,522 votes while Lerias gained 67,047 votes.

 He later returned to Congress, having been elected for the lone district of Southern Leyte conce again in 2004.
 He was re-elected in 2007 and 2010.